nir9/welcome/README.md

 My role in the team was programming the areas of keyboard sharing and clipboard sharing.

-This opened a window for me into OS level programming for example I got more familiar with the Windows API which I used for example to manipulate the clipboard.
+This opened a window for me into OS level programming, I got more familiar with the Windows API which I used for example to manipulate the clipboard.

 This and additional exploration of the topic got me also interested in learning low level as well as high level and until today I like both very much.